Impossible Figure Skating Moves from the Movies

-Figure skating will surely be one of the most-anticipated events at the Sochi Olympics.
+Figure skating is always one of the most anticipated events during the Winter Olympics.
 But in Hollywood, filmmakers have taken a few liberties on the ice, namely when it comes to some of the technical elements.
 And the judges are not impressed.
+Here are a couple of skating moves that could never have been completed without a bit of movie magic.

 Frantic, Doug tries to talk her out of it.
 “Forget it.
 It's too dangerous,” he yells over the sound of the cheering crowd at the skating arena.